hagaramr2005/DSA-From-Scratch/01-Algorithm-Analysis/02-Space-Complexity.md

 Calling `fill(numbers)` does not double the memory usage of the array.
 Only a small reference is added to the Stack.
 This is why large arrays and objects can be passed to methods efficiently — but it is also why methods can unexpectedly modify data you did not intend them to change.

 The Heap is larger than the Stack and grows dynamically.
 Objects can be allocated and can reference other objects, forming complex graphs of interconnected data.
 This flexibility comes with a cost: the Heap requires a garbage collector to reclaim memory from objects that are no longer needed.

+> 🧠 **Mental Model:** Heap = a big warehouse with no fixed shelving plan.
+Anyone holding a claim ticket (a reference) can find their item, no matter where the warehouse staff (the JVM) decided to put it.
+The Stack, by contrast, is more like a single organized shelf where you only ever touch the top item.

 ---